Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 -  **Play Again** -  I had originally intended on creating a Play Again option to be presented on the game Over modal.
 However, I decided not to include this function in the final version of the product due to conflicts with the user story of the facilitator.
 This was intended to be a virtual pub quiz, and in a pub quiz, the participants are not generally allowed to submit their answers twice.
 Therefore, I have not included this option.
 However, it should be noted here that there must be a certain level of trust that the user will not start the quiz again but with a different username, just as there is a level of trust that the participants in a face-to-face will not confer with one another.
 There is no way to mitigate this risk further.

 -  **Hall Of Fame list** - In an earlier version of the project, I had a function that would allow the user to display all scores either by Room Number or Score by selecting from a drop-down menu and clicking a submit button.
-However, this proved to be complex because I opted to hide and display sections by class all on one page rather than use modals or other scripts.
-Because of this, I could not find a way of executing the function without a submit, and when the button was clicked and the function activated, it reset the classes of every section.
-To resolve this, I have created a function that groups the high scores by room and then sorts by score automatically in descending order.
+However, I later opted, out of personal preference and simplicity for the user, to create a function that groups the high scores by room and then sorts by score automatically in descending order.
 That means that both the facilitator and user stories are still met; easy to see who scored the most out of the room for the facilitator, and the players being able to see the top player easily which also meets their user stories.
-While this method was not my preferred way, it still achieves the same thing.

 - **Separate pages for each section** - I did not include a page per section as I'd seen others do whilst doing some research and as per my original designs.
 This was purely a choice of personal preference; I wanted to create something unique and hadn't seen a quiz done on a single page in my research.
 In hindsight, it may have been easier to create this project using separate pages, particularly for my Hall of Fame section (as described above).
 My mentor had approved of this idea during one of our conferences.